 When significant mitigating factors are present, one or more sanctions may be deferred for implementation.
-Deferral may be rescinded, and additional sanctions may be imposed for any new violations, which occur during the deferred period.
+Deferral may be rescinded for any new violations, which occur during the deferred period.
+The subsequent conduct hearing may also impose additional sanctions should the student be found responsible.